nutanixworkshops/advancedsolutionsbootcamp/calm_3twa_day2_blueprint/calm_3twa_day2_blueprint.rst

 Overview
 ++++++++

 Thus far we've seen how Calm can model complex applicaions in an easy to consume blueprint, and orchestrate their deployment.
 However, Calm can manage applications throughout their *entire* lifecycle, not just creation.
-In this lab, we'll create several custom actions which cover typical day 2 applicaion operations.
+In this lab, we'll create several custom actions which cover typical day 2 application operations.

 Scale Out